kpal81xd/docs.krunker.io/docs/README.md

 ### Attach bones
 :::warning
-Punctuation such as `.` and `,` get stripped from bone names.
+Punctionation such as `.` and `,` get stripped from bone names.
 This is an issue with Three.js, not with krunker, for more see this [github discussion](https://github.com/KhronosGroup/glTF-Blender-Exporter/issues/295#issuecomment-418138071)
 :::

 ```krunkscript